zilishen/documentation/content/nms/acm/how-to/policies/basic-authn.md

 {{%/tab%}}
 {{%tab name="UI"%}}

-1. In the ACM user interface, go to **Services > \{your workspace}**, where "your workspace" is the workspace that contains the API Proxy.
+1. In the API Connectivity Manager user interface, go to **Services > \{your workspace}**, where "your workspace" is the workspace that contains the API Proxy.
 2. Select **Edit Proxy** from the **Actions** menu for the desired API Proxy.
 3. On the **Policies** tab, select **Add Policy** from the **Actions** menu for **Basic Authentication**.
 4. By default, NGINX will strip the basic authentication credentials from the request headers before forwarding the request to the backend service.
 To preserve the credentials, enable the toggle for **Forward credential**.